 - Low level of FX reserves

 - Limited access to international capital markets due to successive debt defaults and restructurings

 - Strong state interventionism, increasing price and import controls

 The oil curse

-Ecuador faces significant downside risks due to constrained export and fiscal revenues due to lower crude oil prices.
-Oil accounts for around 30% of government revenues and over 50% of exports.
-Alongside, the appreciation of the USD has negatively affected export competitiveness, especially with neighbours (Colombia, Peru).
-Euler Hermes expects a recession of -1.1% in 2016, after meagre growth in 2015 (+0.6%).
+Ecuador faces significant downside risks due to constrained export and fiscal revenues due to lower crude oil prices (oil accounts for around 30% of government revenues).
+The appreciation of the USD has negatively affected export competitiveness, especially with neighbors (Colombia and Peru).
+Euler Hermes expects a recession of -2.3% in 2016, after meager growth of +0.3% in 2015.